Renting accommodation rather than buying is a smart move when you first move to Norway. Here's what you need to know.

-Firstly, you can keep costs low while you adjust to life in Norway and figure out where you would like to live longer-term.
+Firstly, you can keep costs low while you adjust to your new lifestyle and figure out where you would like to live on a longer-term basis.

 The rental market in the main cities is buoyant, driven by students, young professionals and foreign arrivals.
 The market isn't so strong in smaller towns, but it should still be possible to find something that meets your needs and your budget.

-Speaking of budget, your accommodation will take up the biggest chunk of your budget in Norway, so care should be taken to get the best value.
+Speaking of budget, your accommodation will take up the biggest chunk of your cost of living in Norway, so care should be taken to get the best value.

-Typically, a deposit equal to three months rent is required along with the first months rent up-front.
-That’s four months rent before you even get your key, something that many new arrivals are unprepared for.
+Typically, a deposit equal to three months rent is required together with the first months rent paid in advance.
+So that's an amount of money equal to four months rent before you even get your key, something that many new arrivals are unprepared for.

 Types of rental accommodation include:

 Typically the cellar of a large detached family home, a hybel is usually one-room with a small kitchenette and a sofa bed, although some can have a separate bedroom.
 A separate small bathroom is sometimes shared with an adjoining hybel, depending on the size of the property.

 They are popular among students as a value alternative to student accommodation or a shared house.
 Many new arrivals often choose a hybel as they are the lowest cost option for living alone.
 My experience of living in a hybel was not great.
 Only you will know if they are for you.

-A shared house or collective living is popular among students and twenty-somethings in Norwegian cities, but increasingly professionals are turning to collectives as a way of saving money and plugging into a social life.
+A shared house or kollektiv is a popular living option among students and twenty-somethings in Norwegian cities, but increasingly professionals are turning to collectives as a way of saving money and plugging into a social life.

 You will be expected to play a full part in the household, from cleaning to social events.
 The admittance of a new housemate is typically decided by the group.
-Some are open to foreigners, others are not.
+Some are open to foreigners, others are less so.

 They range in size and quality so much that it's almost impossible to generalise here, but expect a large living space with corner kitchen (or less commonly, a separate kitchen, at least one bedroom and at least one bod, a storage cupboard outside the main apartment.